-The Prescription Medicines Code of Practice Authority (PMCPA) was established by the Association of the British Pharmaceutical Industry (ABPI) in 1993 to operate the Code of Practice for the Pharmaceutical Industry independently of the Association itself.

-Complaints should be submitted to the Director of the Prescription Medicines Code of Practice Authority, 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT, telephone 020 7747 8880, email complaints@pmcpa.org.uk.
+The Prescription Medicines Code of Practice Authority (PMCPA) was established by the Association of the British Pharmaceutical Industry (ABPI) in 1993 to operate the Code of Practice for the Pharmaceutical Industry independently of the ABPI itself.
+Complaints should be submitted using the complaints webform on the PMCPA's website.
+If this is not possible, complaints may be submitted via email to complaints@pmcpa.org.uk or sent to the Chief Executive of the Prescription Medicines Code of Practice Authority, 2nd Floor Goldings House, Hay's Galleria, 2 Hay's Lane, London, SE1 2HB.

 Complaints made under the Code are considered by the Code of Practice Panel and, where required, by the Code of Practice Appeal Board.
-Reports on cases are published by the Authority and are available on request and on the Authority's website www.pmcpa.org.uk.
+Reports on cases are published by the PMCPA and are available on request and on the PMCPA's website www.pmcpa.org.uk.

 The PMCPA is a division of the ABPI which is a company limited by guarantee registered in England and Wales, No 09826787.
-Registered office: 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
+Registered office: 2nd Floor Goldings House, Hay's Galleria, 2 Hay's Lane, London, SE1 2HB.